Soong19/NanoDB/doc/lab7.md

 2. For each file, compute the start page number and the end page number.
 Write the pages to disk.
 3. Update transaction state, i.e. txnNextLSN

+## Step 4: Enforce the Write-Ahead Logging Rule

+> Implement code that enforces the Write-Ahead Logging Rule when the Buffer
+> Manager evicts data pages to disk

+Every time a dirty page is evicted, we must write WAL before write the dirty page.
+NanoDB uses event-handler to ensure WAL.
+More specifically, use the `forceWAL()` to write logs.